The Ten Best Countries To Live In For Expats 2020

 Other things that might seem shocking to you are perfectly acceptable.
 Jumping a queue, for instance, is a horrible crime in the eyes of Britons, but tolerated in Germany.

-Rules are the foundation of the German society, so learn them as quickly as you can.
+Rules are the foundation of German society, so learn them as quickly as you can.
 It will keep you out of trouble and help you integrate quicker at work and in your neighbourhood.

 Most locals are easy-going and friendly, and do speak English.
 However, it’s important to learn German is important if you plan to stay in the country long term.